knative/docs/docs/serving/feature-flags.md

 * **ConfigMap key:** `multi-container`

 This flag allows specifying multiple "user containers" in a Knative Service spec.
-Only one container can handle the requests.
-Knative picks the first container with a port specified.
+Only one container can handle the requests, and therefore exactly one container must have a `port` specified.

 ```yaml
 apiVersion: serving.knative.dev/v1